icapps/ios-faro/README.md

         service.collection { [weak self] (resultFunction) in
       			DispatchQueue.main.async {
       				do {
-      					let posts = try resultFunction() // Use the function to get the result or the error trown self?.label.text = "Performed call for \(posts)"
+      					let posts = try resultFunction() // Use the function to get the result or the error thrown self?.label.text = "Performed call for \(posts)"
       				} catch {
       					// printError(error) // errors are printed by default so you could leave this out